How to Photograph Your Proposal

 Sunset Point Capitol Reef Proposal Utah Caili Chung Photography

-1. Do a Walkthrough
+1. Do a Walkthrough With the Photographer if Possible

-Between the elements of surprise and a nervous groom-to-be, a lot could go wrong.
+Between the elements of surprise and a nervous groom-to-be, things could go wrong.
 So, if possible, I like to do a walk-through with the groom-to-be and any other co-conspirators.
 It helps to get everyone on the same page.
 We’ll plan where you should kneel, where your girl should stand, and where I will be.

 I’ve done many walk-throughs over Facetime prior to the actual proposal day.
 But, on the day of, if you’re able to sneak away before you actually pop the question, it’s even better to be able to quickly chat in person and on-location!